-The Substance Abuse and Mental Health Services Administration's Treatment Improvement Protocol identifies several factors that affect adherence to treatment for women, including:
+The Substance Abuse and Mental Health Services Administration's (SAMHSA) Treatment Improvement Protocol identifies several factors that affect adherence to treatment for women.
+These include:

 - Socio-demographics such as age, education, race/ethnicity, and relationships

 - Involvement of the criminal justice system or child protective services

 - Type of treatment services

 These factors should be considered when implementing rural SUD treatment programs.
 For example, when developing the curriculum for a tobacco use cessation program, program planners may need to investigate differences in the effects of tobacco on women compared to men and know that nicotine replacement therapies are not as effective in women as they are in men.